Teesha-Sharma/SQL-Music-Database-Project/README.md

 - Postgre SQL
 - PgAdmin4

-Check pdf for question and solutions
+Check pdf for question and solutions.

 Download the SQL file to access Music Store Data